USS Sequoia (presidential yacht): Private ownership

 Upon purchasing Sequoia in October 2016, FE Partners filed a lawsuit against Chesapeake Boat Works of Deltaville, Virginia, which had damaged Sequoia while hauling her out of the water on a marine railway during December 2014.
 FE Partners won a $700,000 settlement award against the Virginia shipyard on February 22, 2019, and then began the process of removing Sequoia from the railway, placing her on a barge and transporting the barge from Virginia to Maine.

 Restoration (2019–present)

 In September 2019, the Sequoia was first moved by barge from Deltaville, Virginia, to Cambridge, Maryland, and then during October, to Belfast, Maine, to begin a restoration by French & Webb Inc for an undisclosed price.
 According to MegaYacht News, the Sequoia restoration would require 9 to 10 months of careful planning before the refurbishment itself could start.
-French and his team sourced woods to supplement and/or replace yacht's long-leaf yellow pine, mahogany, and teak.
+French and his team sourced woods to supplement and/or replace the yacht's long-leaf yellow pine, mahogany, and teak.
 In October 2023, Sequoia returned to Cambridge for an estimated five-year, $15 million renovation.
 In April 2025, the Richardson Maritime Museum, on whose property the yacht is docked, hosted a reunion dinner for Sequoia crew members who served during the Nixon administration.